DenysMoskalenko/vt2pbf/README.md

-# Convert VectorTiles into PBF
+# Encode VectorTiles into PBF